 While there’s no one-size-fits-all solution to wranging money stress, there are strategies that can help most people feel more in control of their finances.
 Try one or more of these tips, and see what works best for you.

 1. Tackle One Decision (or Problem) at a Time

 Part of the problem with money stress is that it can snowball.
 You may feel overwhelmed and try to tackle too much, too soon.
 Pace yourself, and don’t try to solve all your issues at once.
 Otherwise you can become burned out and make less wise decisions.

 “Our willpower is like a muscle.
 Similar to how your muscles get tired at the end of a workout, the strength of your willpower fades as you make more decisions.
 Researchers often refer to this phenomenon as decision fatigue,” writes James Clear, the author of the best-seller Atomic Habits.

-The first step to ending your financial stress is to figure out what’s making you feel that way in the first place.
-Is it your spending, your student loans, your mortgage, saving for the future, or some combination of them all?
+A good first step to lowering your financial stress can be to figure out what’s making you feel most anxious.
+Is it your spending, your student loans, your mortgage, or saving for the future?

 2. Create a Budget

 A major facet of money stress can involve feeling out of control in terms of your finances.
 There’s a simple solution to that: making and sticking to a budget.
 In one recent survey, 85% of respondents credited budgeting with getting them out of debt or had helped them stay out of debt.

 Creating a personalized — and realistic — budget can be key to unburdening yourself from your money stress.
 This way, you don’t even need to think about your cash flow, because you’ll know where every single cent you make is going.